A Children’s Theatre Company Original Production

 Violence & Scariness: 1 out of 5 stars

-The Night Watchman gets hurt many times.
-Corduroy and the Night Watchman are chased throughout the department store by a giant vacuum cleaner.
+The Nighttime Security Guard gets hurt many times.
+Corduroy and the Nighttime Security Guard are chased throughout the department store by a giant vacuum cleaner.

 Sensory Advisories: 1 out of 5 stars

 Corduroy falls down which causes loud crashes.
+All the lights go out for a brief moment, and it is dark.
 Flashlights are used in the dark theatre.
 A short strobe-light sequence is used when the vacuum cleaner explodes.

 Potentially Anxious Moments: 1 out of 5 stars

 Corduroy gets lost.
-The Night Watchman gets hurt.
+The Nighttime Security Guard gets hurt.
 Lisa is sad when she thinks she will never earn enough money to buy Corduroy.

 This is a complete synopsis of the play, so it is full of spoilers.